BuildOnViction/tomomaster/README.md

 truffle deploy --reset --network tomo # only use this command if you want to connect to a private network cp abis/*json build/contracts/
 ```
-Note: before deploying to tomochain testnet, make sure you have TOMO in the wallet.
+Note: before deploying to tomochain testnet, make sure you have VIC in the wallet.
 If not, get free at [https://faucet.tomochain.com](https://faucet.testnet.tomochain.com)

 ## Enable https
 ``` npm run dev-https```